 The CERT training consists of the following: DISASTER PREPAREDNESS, DISASTER FIRE SUPPRESSION/FIRE SAFETY, DISASTER MEDICAL OPERATIONS PART I, DISASTER MEDICAL OPERATIONS, PART II, URBAN SEARCH AND RESCUE OPERATIONS, DISASTER PSYCHOLOGY, POWER LINE AND TREE SAFETY, INCIDENT COMMAND SYSTEM/TEAM ORGANIZATION, IDENTIFYING TERRORIST ACTIVITY, COURSE REVIEW, DISASTER SIMULATION DRILL AND GRADUATION.
 During each session participants will be provided with a Participant Training Manual along with safety equipment (gloves, goggles, mask) and disaster supplies (bandages, flashlight, dressings) which will be used as needed during the sessions.
-A CERT equipment back pack and equipment with radio will be provided before the final drill to all who complete the full training course.
+A CERT equipment back pack with a vest and radio will be provided before the final drill to all who complete the full training course.

 Who should take CERT Training?

 Interested Teens 14 to 17 (please submit your age when applying)